 Staff were in receipt of all mandatory training and additional training specific to the needs of residents, and were appropriately supervised.
-This included fire, safeguarding, positive behaviour support, first aid and manual handling, as well as bespoke training, such as human rights, and epilepsy management for example.
+This included fire, safeguarding, positive behaviour support, first aid and manual handling, as well as bespoke training, such as human rights, epilepsy management, and data protection for example.